-It is hoped that the Order will make a creditable display and it is urged upon the Division of Missouri and adjacent Diviments, it is suggested that local ticket agents be consulted.
+It is hoped that the Order will make a creditable display and it is urged upon the Division of Missouri and adjacent Divisions to have their membership in line in large numbers.

 Headquarters will be established at the Coates House, Kansas City, August 29th, The Sons of Veterans Auxiliary will also have its Headquarters at the Coates House.